flatpak/flat-manager/README.md

 The above matches the default secret, so can be used for testing.

+Some token privileges are for managing flat-manager and shouldn't be given to third parties who are just uploading apps.
+The token privileges are described in the ClaimsScope enum in `app.rs`.

 The client takes tokens via either the `--token` argument or in the `REPO_TOKEN` environment variable.